-A visit to Pearl Harbor reminds those of my generation of how many of us first heard about these small islands stuck in the middle of the Pacific Ocean.
+A visit to Pearl Harbor reminds many members of my generation of how we first heard about the small group of islands stuck in the middle of the Pacific Ocean.

-It was here, almost 70 years ago, that World War II began for the United States when, on that ill-fated Sunday morning of December 7, 1941, the Japanese attacked the U.S. Pacific Fleet at anchored at Pearl Harbor and numerous other Hawaiian military installations.
+It was here, almost 70 years ago, that World War II began for the United States.
+On that ill-fated Sunday morning of December 7, 1941, the Japanese attacked the U.S. Pacific Fleet anchored at Pearl Harbor and numerous other Hawaiian military installations.

 It was our parents and grandparents who fought in the war, either overseas against the forces of tyranny or by doing their share on the home front.
-Fewer veterans of World War II survive with each passing year.
+Fewer veterans of World War II survive with each passing year, evident by the 2018 Pearl Harbor Commemoration ceremonies, the first to have zero USS Arizona survivor in attendance since the attack.
 It is now our duty to remember their sacrifices to preserve our freedom.

 How the Battleship Missouri Came to Pearl Harbor

 The decision to berth the USS Missouri or "Mighty Mo," as she is often called, in Pearl Harbor within a ship's length of the USS Arizona Memorial was not without opposition.
 There were those who felt (and still feel) that the massive battleship overshadows the solemn memorial to those men who died on that Sunday morning so many years ago.

 It was no easy fight to bring the "Mighty Mo" to Pearl Harbor.
 Strong campaigns were waged by Bremerton, Washington and San Francisco to win the last battle in which the Missouri was to be involved.
 For this writer, the choice of Pearl Harbor to be the permanent home of the ship was the correct and only logical one.
 The USS Missouri and USS Arizona Memorials serve as bookends marking the beginning and end of the U.S. involvement on the Second World War.